aws-powertools/powertools-lambda-python/docs/core/logger.md

 It accepts any dictionary, and all keyword arguments will be added as part of the root structure of the logs for that log statement.

+???+ info
-!!! info "Any keyword argument added using `extra` will not be persisted for subsequent messages."
+    Any keyword argument added using `extra` will not be persisted for subsequent messages.

 === "extra_parameter.py"